TechneWare/techneware/README.md

 - Write and optimize **SQL Server** queries, stored procedures, and reporting flows
 - Explore new techniques through personal projects and coding challenges

-*Note: I do not currently have experience with CI/CD or containerization, but I’m actively learning about them through personal study.*

 ---

 ## 📂 About This GitHub